MrAnasAbid/MrAnasAbid/README.md

 ## About Me
 * Hello!
 I'm Anas, a 23-year-old coffee lover ☕ (maybe a bit too much)
 * I enjoy building end-to-end data solutions, focused more on analytical and predictive modeling so far, and working on adding a software/data engineering skillset 💻 to give my projects some life
-* I am currently a Data Scientist intern at SITA, a global leader in IT and communication for the aviation sector ✈️
+* I am currently a Machine Learning Engineer at SITA, a global leader in IT and communication for the aviation sector ✈️

 ## Technical Skills
 * **Machine Learning**: Expertise in building predictive models